OsmondJiang/Cognitive-Canvas-MCP/README.md

-# Cognitive Canvas 🧠✨
+﻿# Cognitive Canvas 🧠✨

 > An MCP-powered cognitive workspace that enables AI agents to think, plan, and execute complex tasks with human-like organizational abilities.

-## What is Cognitive Canvas?
+## What is Cognitive Canvas

-Cognitive Canvas is a comprehensive Model Context Protocol (MCP) server that transforms AI agents, LLMs, and Copilot-style systems into research-grade cognitive workspaces.
+Cognitive Canvas is a comprehensive Model Context Protocol (MCP) server that transforms AI assistants, LLMs, and Copilot-style systems into research-grade cognitive workspaces.
 It provides advanced cognitive tools for systematic reasoning, evidence-based analysis, and persistent memory management.

 Think of it as giving AI agents a "research laboratory" - a complete workspace where they can organize complex thoughts, break down multi-step problems, visualize intricate relationships, maintain coherent reasoning across extended conversations, generate statistical evidence, and seamlessly switch between topics without losing context.

 **Core Philosophy**: Transform any AI from a simple chat assistant into a sophisticated research agent capable of PhD-level systematic thinking, evidence-based conclusions, and persistent knowledge building.

-## 🚀 What Can It Do?
+## 🚀 What Can It Do

 ### 1. **Task Management & Action Planning** (`todo_command`)
 - Break down complex problems into actionable tasks with batch operations